Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/building-your-module.md

 ---
-description: Building a Lilypad job module
+description: Creating a Lilypad job module
 ---

-# Building Your Module
+# Creating Your Module

 In this guide, we'll be creating a basic sentiment analysis module using [`distilbert/distilbert-base-uncased-finetuned-sst-2-english`](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) (which I will be referring to as Distilbert from now on).
 We will be referring back to the Hugging Face page throughout this guide, so it's best to keep it open and accessible.